alchemy-fullstack-js-winter-2019/mongo-mongoose/mongoose.md

 ## Create Tweets/User relationship

 Tweets should be associated with a User.
-In a SQL style database we use a join, with mongoose we can use a `populate` to accomplish the same goal.
+In a SQL style database we use a join, with mongoose we can use a `popul ate` to accomplish the same goal.
 [https://mongoosejs.com/docs/populate.html](https://mongoosejs.com/docs/populate.html)

 * Update the `tweetSchema`